chgwyellow/sql_journey/note/date_time.md

 ### DATE_ADD & DATE_SUB

-Add or Subtract the particular date with an interval, and the interval can be date or time unit.
+Adds or subtracts a specified time interval to/from a date.
+The interval can be in date or time units.

 ```sql
 DATE_ADD(date, INTERVAL value addunit)